minjong-ha/minjong-ha.github.io/docs/about.markdown

 permalink: /about/
 ---

+When you press the "About" button in top-right, this markdown page will show up.

+"title: About" changes the name of button either

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: